matthiaszeller/VAD-0D-DNN/README.md

 1. Once you identified a DNN architecture that performs well, run `pipeline/script_test_dnn.py` to generate simulations on test data
+   * Say you

 1. Compute hemodynamic quantities on test data:
-    1. Setup paths in `Post-processing_Code/setupproj.m` to target the `outputs/` folder of the selected DNN architecture
+    1. Setup paths in `Post-processing/setupproj.m` to target the `outputs/` folder of the selected DNN architecture
     1. Run `test_dnnmodelevaluation.m`